Virgin reveals adults-only cruise ship

 RockStar sailors -- Virgin doesn't refer to its guests as "passengers" -- get private airport transfers, access to an exclusive terminal pathway and personal "rock and roll style rider sheets to satisfy even the most diva-like of requests."

-The RockStar Massive Suite's private terrage.
+The RockStar Massive Suite's private terrace.

 Virgin Voyages